Radware/ansible-workshop/README.md

 1. CICD Canary
 2. CICD BlueGreen

+and one playbook for Radware DefensePro:

+1. DP Basic policy appliance

-See *README* files of each one of them
+For detailed information - see *README* files of each one of them